trezzuri/erpnext-docs/docs/pt/introduction/concepts-and-terms.md

 ---

-### Conceitos Básicos
+### Basic Concepts

-#### Empresa
+#### Company

-Representa os registros da Empresa para os quais o ERPNext está configurado.
-Com este mesmo configuração, você pode criar vários registros de empresa, cada um representando um entidade legal.
-A contabilidade de cada empresa será diferente, mas compartilhar os registros de Cliente, Fornecedor e Item.
+This represents the Company records for which ERPNext is setup.
+With this same setup, you can create multiple Company records, each representing a different legal entity.
+The accounting for each Company will be different, but they will share the Customer, Supplier and Item records.

 >
-> Configuração > Empresa
+> Setup > Company
 >
 >
 >

-#### Cliente
+#### Customer

-Representa um cliente.
-Um cliente pode ser um indivíduo ou uma organização.
+Represents a customer.
+A Customer can be an individual or an organization.
-Você pode criar vários contatos e endereços para cada cliente.
+You can create multiple Contacts and Addresses for each Customer.

 >
-> Venda > Cliente
+> Selling > Customer
 >
 >
 >

-#### Fornecedor
+#### Supplier

-Representa um fornecedor de bens ou serviços.
-Sua companhia telefônica é uma Fornecedor, assim é o seu fornecedor de matérias-primas.
-Mais uma vez, um Fornecedor pode ser um indivíduo ou uma organização e tem vários contatos e endereços.
+Represents a supplier of goods or services.
+Your telephone company is a Supplier, so is your raw materials Supplier.
+Again, a Supplier can be an individual or an organization and has multiple Contacts and Addresses.

 >
-> Compra > Fornecedor
+> Buying > Supplier
 >
 >
 >

 #### Item

-Um produto, subproduto ou serviço que é comprado, vendido ou fabricado e é identificado de forma única.
+A Product, sub-product or Service that is either bought, sold or manufactured and is uniquely identified.

 >
-> Estoque > Item
+> Stock > Item
 >
 >
 >

-#### Conta
+#### Account

-Uma Conta é uma rubrica na qual as transações financeiras e comerciais são continuou.
-Exemplos de contas são "Devedores", "Credores", "IVA a Pagar", "Despesas de Viagem", "Vendas", "Capital Social", etc. O ERPNext acompanha os seus clientes e saldos dos fornecedores em segundo plano, para que você não precise criar contas dedicadas para eles.
+An Account is a heading under which financial and business transactions are carried on.
+Examples of accounts are "Debtors", "Creditors", "VAT Payable", “Travel Expenses”, "Sales", "Share Capital", etc. ERPNext keeps track of your customers' and suppliers' balances in the background, so you don't need to create dedicated Accounts for them.

 >
-> Contabilidade > Plano de contas
+> Accounting > Chart of Accounts
 >
 >
 >

-#### Endereço
+#### Address

-Um endereço representa detalhes de localização de um cliente ou fornecedor. estes podem ser de diferentes locais, como Sede, Fábrica, Armazém, Loja, etc.
+An address represents location details of a Customer or Supplier.
+These can be of different locations such as Head Office, Factory, Warehouse, Shop etc.

 >
-> Vendo > Endereço
+> Selling > Address
 >
 >
 >

-#### Contato
+#### Contact

-Um contato individual pertence a um cliente ou fornecedor ou é apenas um independente.
-Um contato tem um nome e detalhes de contato, como e-mail e telefone número.
+An individual Contact belongs to a Customer or Supplier or is just an independent.
+A Contact has a name and contact details like email and phone number.

 >
-> Venda > Contato
+> Selling > Contact
 >
 >
 >

-#### Comunicação
+#### Communication

-Uma lista de todas as comunicações com um contato ou lead.
-Todos os e-mails enviados pelo sistema são adicionados à tabela de comunicação.
+A list of all Communication with a Contact or Lead.
+All emails sent from the system are added to the Communication table.

 >
-> Suporte > Comunicação
+> Support > Communication
 >
 >
 >

-#### Lista de preços
+#### Price List

-Uma Lista de Preços é um local onde diferentes planos de tarifas podem ser armazenados. é um nome você dá a um conjunto de preços de itens armazenados em uma lista específica.
+A Price List is a place where different rate plans can be stored.
+It’s a name you give to a set of Item Prices stored under a particular List.

 >
-> Venda > Lista de preços
+> Selling > Price List
 >
 >
 >

 >
-> Compra > Tabela de preços
+> Buying > Price List
 >
 >
 >

 ---